linhtc/resume/docs/source/experience.rst

 This job started ``from Jun 2013 to Apr 2014``.

 * Using C#, .NET MVC and SQL Server (2008/2012).
-* Write Triggers, Procedures for database.
+* Writing Triggers, Procedures for database.
 * Have work with DevExpress (vol 10.2), LINQ to SQL and Entity Framework (ORM) to programming Windows app.
 * Analyzing, design and construction of pharmaceutical warehouse management system (deployed for Imexpharm in Long Xuyen, An Giang).
 * Building pharmacy management systems by GPP standard.